Mesh scandal inquiry finds Scots women were 'misled' about removal surgery

 Multiple organ failure was said to have led to Mrs Baxter’s death, with sacrocolopexy mesh repair – an implant to fix a pelvic organ prolapse – noted as an underlying cause.

-Eighteen women who have had implants were interviewed for a review, which was commissioned by the then Health Secretary Shona Robison in 2021, amid concerns that a previous government inquiry into their use was flawed.
+Eighteen women who have had implants were interviewed for a review, which was commissioned by the then Health Secretary Jeane Freeman in 2021, amid concerns that a previous government inquiry into their use was flawed.

 It found that the amount of mesh tape removed by surgeons in Scotland was dependent on the procedure that was carried out but many women were unaware this was the case.